 The General Data Protection Regulation (GDPR) & the Data Protection Act 2018

-The General Data Protection Regulation (GDPR) forms part of the data protection regime in the UK, together with the new Data Protection Act 2018 (DPA 2018).
+The UK General Data Protection Regulation (UK GDPR) forms part of the data protection regime in the UK, together with the new Data Protection Act 2018 (DPA 2018).

 All departments within the University must be aware of the potentially far-reaching effects of this regulation.
 Those that record and use personal information are required to follow seven data protection principles.
 In particular, personal data must: